weighsone/Unifi/README.md

 ##Support Files

-DSTROOTCAX3.txt - Root CA cert for use with the gen-unifi-cert.sh script (the above file is now optional and unneeded as the cert is embedded)
+DSTROOTCAX3.txt - Root CA cert for use with the gen-unifi-cert.sh script (now optional and unneeded as the cert is embedded)

 apache-le-alias.conf - Use with apache for LE well-known alias config